Last Updated on October 29, 2025 by Maryam Siddiqui

 Difference between a Non-Lucrative Visa and a Spain Golden Visa

-The Non-Lucrative Visa and the Golden Visa are two different types of visas that offer residency in Spain, but they have different requirements and purposes:
+The Non-Lucrative Visa and the Golden Visa were both pathways to residency in Spain, but they served very different purposes.

 Do you want to move to Spain?

 Relocation never has to be confusing, especially if you’ve chosen Spain as your destination.
-You don’t want to deal with documentation and bureaucracy at this point in your life; you would rather focus on other aspects of traveling!1
+You don’t want to deal with bureaucracy at this point in your life.

 Allow Viv Europe to handle all your needs and make this process simpler and faster.
 Contact us today and get help with everything from applying for the Spain non-lucrative visa to finding your new home.